-Trachoma is the leading cause of infectious blindness in the world.
-It is caused by an obligate intracellular micro-organism called Chlamydia trachomatis.
-The disease is transmitted through contact with eye and nose discharge of infected people, particularly young children who form the reservoir of infection.
-It is also spread by flies which have been in contact with the eyes and nose of infected people.
+Trachoma is the leading infectious cause of blindness worldwide.
+It is caused by an obligate intracellular bacterium called Chlamydia trachomatis.
+The infection is transmitted through contact with eye and nose discharge of infected people, particularly young children who harbour the principal reservoir of infection.
+It is also spread by flies which have been in contact with the eyes and noses of infected people.

 Clinical characteristics and morbidity

-In areas where trachoma is endemic active trachoma is common among preschool-aged children, with prevalence rates which might be as high as 60–90%.
-The infection becomes less frequent and shorter in duration with increasing age.
-Infection is usually acquired through living in close proximity to a person with the active disease, and the family is the main setting for transmission.
+In areas where trachoma is endemic, active (inflammatory) trachoma is common among preschool-aged children, with prevalence rates which can be as high as 60–90%.
+Infection becomes less frequent and shorter in duration with increasing age.
+Infection is usually acquired when living in close proximity to others with active disease, and the family is the main setting for transmission.
 An individual’s immune system can clear a single episode of infection, but in endemic communities, re-acquisition of the organism occurs frequently.

-After years of repeated infection, the inside of the eyelid can become so severely scarred (conjuctival scarring) that it turns inwards and the eyelid border causes the eye-lashes to rub against the eyeball (trichiasis) resulting in severe discomfort and pain; this and other alterations of the eye can lead to the scarring of the cornea.
-Left untreated, this condition leads to the formation of irreversible opacities with resulting visual impairment or blindness.
+After years of repeated infection, the inside of the eyelid can become so severely scarred (trachomatous conjunctival scarring) that it turns inwards and causes the eyelashes to rub against the eyeball (trachomatous trichiasis), resulting in constant pain and light intolerance; this and other alterations of the eye can lead to scarring of the cornea.
+Left untreated, this condition leads to the formation of irreversible opacities, with resulting visual impairment or blindness.
 The age at which this occurs depends on several factors including local transmission intensity.
 In very highly endemic communities, it can occur in childhood, though onset of visual impairment between the ages of 30 and 40 years is more typical.

-Visual impairment and blindness results in a worsening of the life experience of individuals and their families, which are normally already among the poorest of the poor.
-Women are blinded 2 to 3 times more often than men, probably due to their close contact with infected children and their resulting greater frequency of infection episodes.
+Visual impairment or blindness results in a worsening of the life experience of affected individuals and their families, who are normally already amongst the poorest of the poor.
+Women are blinded up to 4 times as often as men, probably due to their close contact with infected children and their resulting greater frequency of infection episodes.

 Environmental risk factors influencing the transmission of the disease include: